 It launched a new chapter in Ore's career as he continues to impress with his passion for performing.
 8 million people tuned in live on BBC1 as Ore delivered an all-singing, all-dancing Gene Kelly tribute on a record-breaking night for Children in Need 2017.
 A month later, Ore had the honour of singing at the world famous Royal Albert Hall, headlining the Christmas with the StarsConcert in aid of Bloodwise.

-From one big stage to the next, Ore makes his Saturday Night presenting debut in 2018 as host of And They're Off for Sport Relief and Sport Relief itself, shortly before a brand new game show for BBC1 hits our screens entitled Hardball.
+From one big stage to the next, Ore made his Saturday Night presenting debut in 2018 as host of And They're Off for Sport Relief and Sport Relief itself, shortly before a brand new game show for BBC1 hits our screens entitled Hardball.
 This marks the latest in a burgeoning list of high-profile credits that includes regular presenting slots on The One Show, ITV's This Morning and BBC Radio 2.

 Now an established name in the station's family of presenters, broadcasting to an audience of over 8 million each week, Ore can regularly be heard deputising on Steve Wright in the Afternoons or settling listeners into their Sunday nights as cover for Claudia Winkleman.